-A client of mine had worked long and hard for many years to start her own business and build it into a success while at the same time raising two children in a happy marriage.
+A client of mine worked long and hard for many years to start her own business and build it into a success while at the same time raising two children in a happy marriage.
 That’s what made it frustrating to see how she responded to what I call the “guilt card” when her children fell on hard times.

 Her problems began when her son found himself out of work.
 She suggested he join her company, part-time, at a salary of $30,000.
 So far, so good.
-But soon he had arranged to get a bonus of $40,000 and a 50% ownership in his mom’s business.
+But soon he had arranged to get a bonus of $40,000 and a 50% ownership in his Mom’s business.
 When his sister realized her brother was pulling down an excess of $80,000 for working a few hours a week, she wanted in on the action.

 The mother added her to the payroll and split ownership equally between them.
 Today, the three of them are each making approximately $250,000 a year.
 The problem is that the children are hardly coming into the office, much less making a contribution worth their compensation.

 Often in my work as a family business consultant, I ask the parent who leads the business what they want for their children.
 Invariably the answer is that they want them to be happy.
 Obviously there’s nothing wrong with that.
-And one way some parents try to assure their children’s happiness is through providing financial resources.
+And one way some parents try to ensure their children’s happiness is through providing financial resources.
 But children who are indulged in bloated salaries and do-nothing jobs aren’t being helped and will likely not be happier as a result.
-And the vast majority of the time, these types of indulgences significantly hurt the business.
+The vast majority of the time, these types of indulgences significantly hurt the business.

 Overpaying any employee naturally increases the cost of doing business.
 When an employee isn’t pulling his or her weight, it also reduces productivity.
 When other employees realize what’s happening, it damages the morale of the entire workforce.
 And when ownership is distributed unwisely among a group who feel entitled to look out for their personal needs before the business’ needs, decision making is seriously impaired.

-In this scenario, the noncontributing family members are far more interested in drawing as much as possible out of the business than sensibly reinvesting in the enterprise.
-The business founder feels as though she can’t make decisions without their input and permission, because such decisions could cut into the noncontributors’ profits.
+In this scenario, the non-contributing family members are far more interested in drawing as much as possible out of the business than sensibly reinvesting in the enterprise.
+The business founder feels as though she can’t make decisions without their input and permission, because such decisions could cut into the non-contributors’ profits.

 PRIVILEGES MUST BE EARNED

 Why would a business owner put herself in this predicament?
-Because sometimes children will withhold their love and affection until certain conditions are met – in this case, receiving a lot of money.
+Because sometimes children withhold their love and affection until certain conditions are met – in this case, receiving a lot of money.

-The solution to the guilt card play is simple.
-Give kids a chance to earn their privileges.
+The solution to the guilt card play is simple; give kids a chance to earn their privileges.
 If they don’t, pay them off or cut them off.
 Doing it this way can turn a potential liability into a significant asset.

 A highly motivated, well-trained family employee can help a business reduce costs and improve productivity.
 Having a potential leader in place who has demonstrated the ability to carry on the heritage of the company is likely to energize the workforce.
 And, while it’s a mistake for business leaders to hold on to control too long, centralizing ownership to the extent necessary to make fast decisions will allow a business to better respond to changing conditions and compete more effectively.